Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Enabling Biocomputing in IoBNT Networks

-On a larger scale, other examples include combining multiple engineered cells as in~\cite{sarkar2021single} and the striking performance of brain organoids cultured cells \cite{smirnova2023organoid}.
-A single-layer {NN} is conceived through cell-to-cell communications in a diffusive medium.
-The weights of the {NN} are set by the diffusive properties of the information molecules in the medium.
-The required non-linearity is realized by the gene expression inside the \textit{E. Coli} cell.
-A different approach is developed in \cite{li2021synthetic}, where multiple bacteria serve as senders, and they release a number of molecules in proportion to the magnitude of the learnable coefficients of the {NN}.
-Another bacterium serves as a receiver and implements the nonlinear function.
-Altogether, the sender and receiver bacteria perform as a single-layer {NN}.
-The concept's applicability to {ML}-tasks was demonstrated in \cite{li2021synthetic}, where a classification task was solved using the proposed approach.
+On a larger scale, other examples include combining multiple engineered cells~\cite{sarkar2021single,li2021synthetic} and the striking performance of brain organoids cultured cells \cite{smirnova2023organoid}.
+The research in \cite{sarkar2021single} conceives a single-layer {NN} via cell-to-cell communication in a diffusive medium.
+The weights of the {NN} are set by the diffusive properties of the information molecules.
+The required nonlinearity is achieved through gene expression in an engineered \textit{E. Coli} cell.
+Integrating \numrange{2}{6} bacterial populations, each population acting as a \num{2}-input neuron, this work demonstrated the implementation of multiplexers, majority rules (data fusion), and decoding, among other operations.
+A different approach is developed in \cite{li2021synthetic}, in which multiple bacteria serve as transmitters and release molecules proportional to the magnitudes of the learnable coefficients of the {NN}.
+Another bacterium serves as a receiver and implements the nonlinear function; see an illustration of the complete pipeline in the bottom row in \Cref{fig_bio}.
+The concept's applicability to \ac{ML} was demonstrated in~\cite{li2021synthetic} through a pattern-recognition task, in which an engineered bacterial population, performing as a neuron of \num{9} learnable coefficients, classified chemical-inducer input patterns arranged as $3\times3$-bit images.
+In both implementations \cite{sarkar2021single,li2021synthetic}, the biochemical computation is transduced into fluorescent reporter expression, which serves as the measurable readout of the \ac{NN} output.

 Brain organoids, which develop in cultures of human stem cells, are known to perform complex tasks in real-time.
-For instance, the work in \cite{kagan2022invitro} illustrates the training of living neuron cells to play the game Pong, and the work in \cite{cai2023brain} illustrates the prediction capacity of spatio-temporal data from hundreds of thousands of neural cells.
-The learning capability of these networks relies on the neuroplasticity of the neuron cells.
-The experimental work illustrates the response of surrounding cells to an input stimulus, accompanied by the development of new connections.
-This technology offers two key advantages related to scalability: Reduced energy consumption (the human brain uses approximately $\SI{20}{\watt}$) and faster training (it takes about \num{4} epochs to match the performance of \ac{LSTM} cells, which require \num{50} epochs).
+The work in \cite{kagan2022invitro} illustrates training living neuron cells to play the arcade game 'Pong'.
+The learning capability of these networks relies on neuronal neuroplasticity.
+The experimental work illustrates the response of surrounding cells to an electric stimulus and the development of new neural connections during the learning phase.
+This technology offers two key advantages related to scalability: (i) reduced energy consumption, with the human brain serving as a reference for highly connected yet energy-efficient computation at approximately $\SI{20}{\watt}$, and (ii) faster training; it takes about \num{4} epochs to match the performance of \ac{LSTM} cells, which require \num{50} epochs.

-\subsubsection{Analog computation with \acp{CRN}}
+\subsubsection{Analog Computation with \acp{CRN}}